Yzoni/cs-advanced-network-security/Project 7/README.md

 is able to create trusted certificates for domains they do not own.
 In combination with a MiTM attack, they are able exercise the same functionality as the `ssl_mitm` application demonstrated here, thus being able to read all client data to and from a server in plaintext.

 The second risk is that from possibly multiple hosts all data is now visible on a single point, the server that contains the `ssl_mitm` application.
 If this server gets compromised all data in the network is visible to the intruder.

+To mitigate the risk of the key being compromised the key should be placed on a different server which only purpose is to sign certificates, so only certificates are allowed to (arrive) and leave this system.

+In order to mitigate the risk of data compromise when the MiTM server gets compromised it should first of all be placed in a DMZ, no other data then should be allowed to flow from or to this MiTM server than SSL data, so no remote access.
+The only risk that this service then has is a bug in the MiTM software that could be exploited trough a malicious SSL packet that is analyzed.